San Francisco: Colleges and universities

 The University of California, San Francisco is the sole campus of the University of California system entirely dedicated to graduate education in health and biomedical sciences.
 It is ranked among the top five medical schools in the United States and operates the UCSF Medical Center, which ranks as the number one hospital in California and the number 5 in the country.
 UCSF is a major local employer, second in size only to the city and county government.
 A 43 acre Mission Bay campus was opened in 2003, complementing its original facility in Parnassus Heights.
 It contains research space and facilities to foster biotechnology and life sciences entrepreneurship and will double the size of UCSF's research enterprise.
 All in all, UCSF operates more than 20 facilities across San Francisco.

 The University of California College of the Law, San Francisco, founded in Civic Center in 1878, is the oldest law school in California and claims more judges on the state bench than any other institution.

 San Francisco's two University of California institutions have recently formed an official affiliation in the UCSF/UC Law SF Consortium on Law, Science & Health Policy.

 San Francisco State University is part of the California State University system and is located near Lake Merced.
 The school has approximately 30,000 students and awards undergraduate, master's and doctoral degrees in more than 100 disciplines.
 The City College of San Francisco, with its main facility in the Ingleside district, is one of the largest two-year community colleges in the country.
 It has an enrollment of about 100,000 students and offers an extensive continuing education program.

 Founded in 1855, the University of San Francisco, a private Jesuit university located on Lone Mountain, is the oldest institution of higher education in San Francisco and one of the oldest universities established west of the Mississippi River.
-Golden Gate University is a private, nonsectarian, coeducational university formed in 1901 and located in the Financial District.
+Golden Gate University is a private, nonsectarian university formed in 1901 and located in the Financial District.

+California Institute of Integral Studies, founded in 1968, offers graduate programs in its Schools of Professional Psychology & Health, and Consciousness and Transformation.

 With an enrollment of 13,000 students, the Academy of Art University is the largest institute of art and design in the nation.
-Founded in 1871, the San Francisco Art Institute is the oldest art school west of the Mississippi.
 The California College of the Arts, located north of Potrero Hill, has programs in architecture, fine arts, design, and writing.
 The San Francisco Conservatory of Music, the only independent music school on the West Coast, grants degrees in orchestral instruments, chamber music, composition, and conducting.
+The San Francisco Art Institute, founded in 1871 and the oldest art school west of the Mississippi, closed in 2022.

-The California Culinary Academy, associated with the Le Cordon Bleu program, offers programs in the culinary arts, baking and pastry arts, and hospitality and restaurant management.
+The California Culinary Academy had programs in the culinary arts, baking and pastry arts, and hospitality and restaurant management, and is now closed.

-California Institute of Integral Studies, founded in 1968, offers a variety of graduate programs in its Schools of Professional Psychology & Health, and Consciousness and Transformation.